Country(ies): Jordan

 None

-After breakfast in Petra, we will travel north along the Dead Sea road to Wadi Mujib, where we'll embark on an adventurous hike along the Siq Trail.
-Along the way, we’ll be treated to spectacular views of the Salt Flats at the southern end of the Dead Sea.
-Continuing along the Dead Sea's shores, we will eventually reach the Wadi Mujib visitor centre.
-You’ll have some time for lunch here (not included) before we dive into the water for the hike.
+After breakfast in Petra, we'll travel north along the scenic Dead Sea road to Wadi Mujib to hike the exciting Siq Trail.
+Along the way, we'll be rewarded with great views of the salt flats at the southern end of the Dead Sea.
+Upon reaching the Wadi Mujib visitor centre, you'll have time for lunch (not included) before we enter the water and begin our hike.

-After a day full of activities, we will head to our resort by the Dead Sea, where you'll have some free time to float in its extremely salty waters or relax by the hotel pool.
-Don't forget to bring a newspaper or magazine for the iconic Dead Sea photo!
+After our day of activities, we'll head to our resort right on the banks of the Dead Sea.
+You'll have free time to swim – or rather float – in its incredibly salty waters and to relax by the hotel pool.
+Don't forget to bring a newspaper or magazine for that iconic Dead Sea photo!

 OVERNIGHT: